aarhusstadsarkiv/azure-downloader/readme.md

 - `python download.py -p path/1.pdf -p path/2.pdf --path path/3.pdf`
 - `python download.py -f paths.csv` read a list of paths from a file, line delimitered

-The container to download from should be specified with `-c CONTAINER_NAME`, otherwise it gets parsed from the given filepaths `[container]/path/.pdf`
+The container to download from should be specified with `-c CONTAINER_NAME`, otherwise the first part from the given filepaths specifies the container: `[container]/path/.pdf`

 The script requires a key to connect to Azure Storage, this key is provided with `--key` or by setting it to the environment variable key `AZURE_STORAGE_CONNECTION_STRING`